nicholasdille/container-slides/160_gitlab_ci/000_rollout/exercise_ide.md

 ??? info "Hint (Click if you are stuck)"
     Go to GitLab (`https://gitlab.inmylab.de`) and go to your project called `demo`.

-## Troubleshooting: Context manu not working correctly
+## Troubleshooting: Context menu not working correctly

 When using Firefox, the context menu may not show up without issues.
 This can be fixed as [proposed on StackOverflow](https://stackoverflow.com/questions/79320517/why-does-right-click-in-a-code-server-instance-of-vs-code-open-paste-instead-o):